Singapore before dawn © night86mare

 Getting to Singapore

-Cheap flights to Singapore are available from a number of cities in the UK and the USA.
-Both direct and indirect flights may be booked.
+Cheap direct flights to Singapore are available from London and there are numerous indirect flights to Singapore from the USA.
 Bear in mind that Singapore's incredible Changi Airport is almost a tourist attraction in itself, so don't despair if you find yourself with some time to kill before your flight.
 Get more information on Singapore Airports.

 The Singapore Grip by JG Farrell and A Many-Splendoured Thing by Han Suyin.